StevenLooman/magik-tools/README.md

 `Sonar-Magik` is a code analyzer for Smallworld projects, which uses the Magik programming language.

-By no means is the fully tested and production-ready.
+By no means is this product fully tested and production-ready.
 Use at your own risk, your mileage may vary.

 Installation